agerada/faLearn/cran-comments.md

 ## Resubmission

+Only change is removal of space from doi entry in description.

+## Previous Resubmission

 This is a resubmission with the below changes, following CRAN review by Konstanze Lauseker.
 Thank you for the feedback.